Download these data -- Each download is a Windows compressed .zip file.

 Contemporary high water and other contemporary data were developed from several sources, and in all cases must be field-verified for c.
 91 licensing purposes:

 - Visual interpretation: The limits of contemporary shoreline were interpreted as the wet/dry interface on the digital orthoimagery and manually digitized.

-- LIDAR: The National Oceanographic and Aeronautical Administration (NOAA) provides access to LIDAR (LIght Detection And Ranging) data through its LIDAR data retrieval website for much of the Massachusetts coastline.
+- LIDAR: The National Oceanic and Atmospheric Administration (NOAA) provides access to LIDAR (LIght Detection And Ranging) data through its LIDAR data retrieval website for much of the Massachusetts coastline.
 Where available, datum-referenced LIDAR data was the preferred method of depicting the contemporary coastline.